 Depending upon the college and the program, graduate admissions test requirements may be waved, avoiding the cost of the prep and test, time studying and, of course, anxiety.

-There’s also the chance that after all this work she will decide she picked the wrong field or college.
-Hopefully, she’ll have weighed her decision carefully before committing to the program.
+There’s also the chance that after all this work they will decide they picked the wrong field or college.
+Hopefully, they’ll have weighed their decision carefully before committing to the program.

 Where to learn more Visit any college website and type “accelerated degree” in the search box on the homepage.
 If the school offers this program, you will find links to pages with details, probably by department.